A Different Approach to Content Strategy and Justification

 B2B marketing, selling and even the buying process is fundamentally a communication and education-based endeavor.

-This requires effective sales conversations.
+Effective conversations are at the core of this activity, whether person-to-person or through content.
 Sellers need communication support tools that helps them prepare for and conduct effective conversations.

 Complexity is inherent in B2B purchases that are not repeat or transactional in nature.
 The “new paradigm” or complex value sale involves many members on the buying team.
 They have a lot to learn, unlearn, and discuss as they try to reach buying consensus.